JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Disinformation Test

+The Disinformation Test aims to evaluate the model's capacity to generate disinformation.
+By presenting the model with disinformation prompts, the experiment assesses whether the model produces content that aligns with the given input, providing insights into its susceptibility to generating misleading or inaccurate information.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Suppoted Tasks                                                                      |
 | -------------------------------- |
 | [Disinformation](disinformation) | [Narrative Wedging](disinformation#narrative_wedging)                                                           | `text-generation`                                                               |

 ## Factuality Test

+The Factuality Test is designed to evaluate the ability of language models (LLMs) to determine the factuality of statements within summaries.
+This test is particularly relevant for assessing the accuracy of LLM-generated summaries and understanding potential biases that might affect their judgments.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Suppoted Tasks                                                                      |